nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

   2. `cd` to that directory.
   3. Clone the client side repo into this folder.
   4. Once cloned, follow the instructions in each readme has instructions to get the starter code set up.

+  ## The work
+  1. Take a few hours to look over tickets and wireframe.
+Think about what needs to be completed on the client side for each ticket to be considered "Done".
+  2. Write any notes you might have for each ticket as needed in github and ask any clarifying questions you have.
+  3. Create a plan, milestones and/or a project board with all the work you plan to complete as a team
+  4. Once you have an idea of how many tickets your group can complete this sprint let your Product Manager know.

   ## Wireframes